The best restaurants in Marbella where to enjoy a delicious paella

 According to the Royal Spanish Academy, paella is a “rice dish prepared with meat, fish, seafood, vegetables etc. that is characteristic of the Valencian region in Spain,” in addition to the “frying pan in which paella is made.”
 You surely knew that, but here are some curiosities about this famous dish that you likely did not know…

-- Paella comes from the Latin “patella,” which is the name of the container used to cook, which is why the rice that was cooked in it was called “paella rice.”
+- Name: Paella comes from the Latin word “patella,” which is the name of the cooking vessel used for it.
+That’s why the rice cooked in it was called “arroz de paella” (paella rice).

-- While there are over 6,000 varieties of rice, the ones most used for paella are Senia, Bomba, Bahía and Albufera.
+- Type of rice: Although there are more than 6,000 varieties of rice, the most commonly used for paella are Senia, Bomba, Bahía, and Albufera.

-- Given its laborious preparation and the fact that its ingredients were a luxury, it was the star dish of festivities, which is undoubtedly the origin of Sunday paella.
+- Holiday dish: Due to its laborious preparation and the fact that its ingredients were considered a luxury, it became the star dish of celebrations, hence the origin of “paella on Sundays.”